columose/columose/README.md

 Welcome to my Github profile ![wave-gif](https://cdn.jsdelivr.net/gh/Readme-Workflows/Readme-Icons@main/icons/gifs/wave.gif)

 My background is in Psychology and Cognitive Neuroscience, where I have mostly specialised in sensory perception and EEG signal processing.
-Aside from academia, I have pursued data science projects to improve my programming skills, to work with real world data (Spotify API,  World Organisation for Animal Health, NOAA Earthquake data) and to explore nice methods for data storage on cloud servers.
+Aside from academia, I have pursued data science projects to improve my programming skills, to work with real world data (Spotify API) and to explore nice methods for data storage on cloud servers.

 I use Github to showcase some of my projects, collaborate with others, and share code with other scientists.